 1.2 Central concepts and classifications

-The data are recorded by the major customs offices along the eastern border of Finland under the application of the Combined Nomenclature CN of the EU.
-The key between the CN categories of commodities and the CPA categories applied to transit transport statistics is attached to the transit survey.
-The categories of commodities incurring in the transit transport statistics can be revised should the commodity structure of the transit transports change essentially.
+The data is recorded by the major customs offices along the eastern border of Finland under the application of the Combined Nomenclature CN of the EU.
+The key between the CN categories of commodities and the CPA categories applied to statistics is attached to the transit survey.
+The categories of commodities incurring in the statistics can be revised should the commodity structure of the transit transports change essentially.

 1.3 Acts and Decrees

-The transit transport statistics has no legislative background: it is based on a general need for information on the volume of road transports.
+The statistics has no legislative background: it is based on a general need for information on the volume of road transports.